patricklam/plam.new-webpage/content/post/20240607-chc-queenstown-doubtful-sound.md

-We stayed at the [Chalet Queenstown](https://www.chaletqueenstown.co.nz/), which is pretty boutique (8 rooms?) and good.
+We stayed at the [Chalet Queenstown](https://www.chaletqueenstown.co.nz/), which is pretty boutique (7 rooms) and good.
+Breakfast there would have been pretty expensive but never fit with our schedule anyway.

 There was a couple in the room next to us having an issue.
 I would be very wary of calling in, say, the Montreal police, but, on the advice of the women's shelter (and some racial profiling on our part), we called them in, and the NZ Police